usfcs-scholars/cs386-fall2021/guides/syllabus.md

 Students must earn above a 60% in each category to pass the course.

-**If one or more categories fall below 60%, then an “F” letter grade is automatically assigned regardless of the percentage score.**{ .has-text-danger }
+**If one or more categories fall below 60%, then an “F” letter grade is automatically assigned regardless of the percentage score.**
+{: .has-text-danger }

 As long as all grade categories remain above a 60%, the final grade is determined by the following letter grade and GPA scale: